Blog

 FEIBA Administration Process

-After receiving the appropriate instruction from a qualified healthcare professional, FEIBA can be administered by a caregiver or by the patients themselves.
-Here are some useful tips you should follow when administering this drug safely.
+After receiving the appropriate instruction from a qualified healthcare professional, FEIBA can be administered by a caregiver or the patients themselves.
+Here are some useful tips you should follow when administering the FEIBA drug safely.

 • Follow an aseptic technique to reduce the risk of IV site-related infections.

-• Feiba should be reconstituted with the provided diluent and administered as an intravenous infusion.
+• The medication should be reconstituted with the provided diluent and administered as an intravenous infusion.

 • Reconstituted products should be used immediately or stored at room temperature and used within 3 hours.